evergreen-ci/evergreen/docs/Project-Configuration/Project-and-Distro-Settings.md

 Users can enable the performance plugin for tracking historical performance of tasks and tests.

-### Build Baron
+### Ticket Creation

-Configure the build baron to create build failure tickets under a specific project from a list of projects to search for failures.
+Configure task Failure Details tab options.

 Options:

--   Ticket Create Project: The JIRA project to create build failure tickets in.
+-   Ticket Search Projects: JIRA projects for Evergreen to search in when looking for failures to populate the "Related Tickets from Jira" Failure Details tab section
--   Ticket Search Projects: JIRA projects for the build baron to search in when looking for failures.
+-   Ticket Create Project: The JIRA project to file tickets for using the "File Ticket" Failure Details tab button.
+Additionally, you can configure the issue type.

 ### Task Annotation Settings